3D-iceland/volcanoes/README.md

 7. If you use wall mounts, lay the wall mount depression on top of the mold where cast should hang on making sure it is level.
 8. Wait for 30-60 minutes.
 9. Remove mold, sides first, then top.
 The mold should come off easily.
 If it doesn‘t, give it more time.
 As a last resort you can wedge the top off with a flat tool, but this may leave an impression.
 10. Discard excess hardened plaster.
 Clean mold pieces in water.
-Do not use too hot water or the PLA plastic will warp.
+Important!
+Do not use too hot water or the PLA plastic will warp/shrink.

 ![](images/Mold_assembly.jpg)